 But he did give us a lot of the information we have today when he's the one that found the page and struck text messages.

-Now we we we knew that they hated Donald Trump in every way imaginable.
+Now we knew that they hated Donald Trump in every way imaginable.

-Muller's been running and controlling everything at the DOJ until Barr got there.
+Mueller has been running and controlling everything of the DOJ until Barr got there.

-And we need to hear from these Pfizer court judges themselves.
+And we need to hear from these FISA court judges themselves.

-And this this is gonna make a 180 turn.
+And this is going to make a 180 turn.

-You want this gonna be faster than it'd make your head spin.
+It's going to be faster than it'll make your head spin.

-And it's all gonna point in one direction is that it's been corrupt, a witch hunt from the beginning, and the evidence of abuse of power, corruption, and Russian influence was on the other side.
+And it's all going to point in one direction, is that it's been corrupt, a witch hunt from the beginning, and the evidence of abuse of power, corruption, and Russian influence was on the other side.

 And the script has been flipped.

-There's a new poll out, mainstream media actually, revealing the public distrust of Muller's growing.
+There's a new poll out, mainstream media, actually, revealing the public distrust of Mueller is growing.

-U.S. said today amidst signs that Mueller's investigation into the Russian election interference may be near its conclusions.
+USA Today, amid signs that Mueller's investigation into the Russian election interference may be near its conclusions, a USA Today Suffolk University poll finds that trust in Mueller has eroded.

-A USA Today Suffolk University poll finds that trust in Mueller has eroded half of Americans now agree with the president and his contention that this is and he has been a victim of a witch hunt.
+Half of Americans now agree with the president and his contention that this is, and he has been a victim of a witch hunt.

 50% agree with the president that he's been subjected to more investigations than previous presidents, and it's all political.